2026 - Public Safety: Renewal Program

 The Water Enterprise consists of over 389 miles of pipeline, over 74 miles of tunnels, 11 reservoirs, five pump stations, three water treatment plants, and nine groundwater wells and treatment facilities located outside of the city (the “Regional Water System”), and over 1,235 miles of pipeline, 11 reservoirs, eight storage tanks, 22 pump stations, seven hydropneumatic stations, and six groundwater wells and treatment facilities located within city limits (the “In-City Distribution System”).

-The Wastewater Enterprise operates and maintains the City's water pollution control plants, pumping stations, and collection system in order to protect public health and the environment.
-It also maintains the 900-mile long combined sewer system and 27 pump stations that collect sewage and storm water, moving wastewater to treatment plants for eventual discharge into the San Francisco Bay and the Pacific Ocean.
-The SFPUC is undertaking a Sewer System Improvement Program (SSIP) to modernize its systems and help meet its Levels of Service goals.
+The Wastewater Enterprise operates and maintains the City's water pollution control plants, pumping stations, and collection system to protect public health and the environment.
+It also maintains the 900-mile-long combined sewer system and 27 pump stations that collect sewage and storm water, moving wastewater to treatment plants for eventual discharge into the San Francisco Bay and the Pacific Ocean.
+The SFPUC is undertaking a Sewer System Improvement Program (SSIP) to modernize its systems and help meet its level of service goals.
 The SSIP is expected to take place over the next 20 years.

 The Power Enterprise is responsible for providing reliable, clean, high-quality electric energy to the city.
-The Power Enterprise’s 100% GHG-free electric supply portfolio for Hetch Hetchy Power consists of hydroelectric power from three power plants in the Sierra Nevada mountains, solar power generated at SFPUC and other City facilities, and bio-methane power produced at SFPUC wastewater treatment facilities.
-CleanPowerSF serves more than 380,000 customer accounts and provides San Francisco with an electricity supply from its default “Green” product that is at least 50% CA state eligible renewable and the “SuperGreen” product that is sourced from 100% renewable energy.
+The Power Enterprise’s 100% greenhouse gas-free electric supply portfolio for Hetch Hetchy Power consists of hydroelectric power from three power plants in the Sierra Nevada mountains, solar power generated at SFPUC and other City facilities, and bio-methane power produced at SFPUC wastewater treatment facilities.
+CleanPowerSF serves more than 380,000 customer accounts and provides San Francisco with an electricity supply from its default “Green” product that is at least 50% California State-eligible renewable energy and the “SuperGreen” product that is sourced from 100% renewable energy.
 CleanPowerSF enters into short and long-term power purchase agreements for this energy with project developers and facility owners across the Bay Area and throughout the state.

 Power Interconnection Costs